nissbran/azure-open-ai-demos/src/demo6/README.md

-# Demo3
+# Demo4

-Azure OpenAI and RAG integration with Microsoft.Extension.AI libraries.
-Function calling with Azure AI Search.
+Azure OpenAI and function calling using an external MCP server.

 ## To run